Modification to a COCO 2 model 26-3134B to get "COLOR BASIC 1.3" and "EXTENDED COLOR BASIC 1.1"

 copy /b extbas11.rom + bas13.rom /b ext11bas13.bin

-So you take this file, "ext11bas13.bin", and you program your 27C128 with it.
+"ext11bas13.bin", and you program your 27C128 with it.

 Note: Normally that's what you do: you use a 27C128, so a 16KB chip, and you program it with that file.
 In my case I did not have this 27C128 part but I do have 27C256, which is a 32KB chip.
 So all I did is to pack together two "ext11bas13.bin" files and that gives what I used to program my 27C256.
-This file is here.
+This file

 After doing so, I was ale to have my computer running again with the "COLOR BASIC 1.3" and "EXTENDED COLOR BASIC 1.1".
 See the following picture.